“At the last moment before we die, all becomes clear that only love matters. So why don’t we all just get clear NOW?” Marianne Williamson

 Ten years ago, we buried our mother when the youngest was only 14.
 Things were sticky then too, but roles and authority were clearly defined by familial order, and we were aligned by the singular focus of devotion and grief.

 Now that everyone is an adult, the balance of power and responsibility needs to shift–or maybe needs to be relinquished altogether.
-But I fear this separation–because our familial unity has defined us–and me–for so long.
+But I also fear this separation–because our familial unity has defined us–and me–for so long.

 Now the 8 of us are spread out between 4 states, spanning the country, and we’ve lost touch with the day to day intimacy of childhood.
 On the hot summer night that our mother died, we all slept under one roof again–and even shared the floor–with wall to wall air mattresses around her dying bed.